EndPointCorp/end-point-blog/2026/07/adding-conversations-to-multi-agent-travel-planner.md

 }
 ```

 `WaitAsync(0)` is the important choice.
 It returns immediately with `false` if the semaphore is held, instead of queuing.
 That gives us fail-fast semantics: when the second request loses the race, the controller catches `ConversationBusyException` and returns HTTP 409 Conflict.
-The first turn keeps streaming undisturbed; the second client sees a clear error and can retry once the first one is done.
+The first turn keeps streaming undisturbed, but the second client sees a clear error and can retry once the first one is done.

 The controller integration is short: